Imran4424/iOS-InterviewQuestions/Swift.md

 - **Tasks and Queues:** GCD is built on two main primitives:
   - Tasks: which are blocks of code to be executed.
   - Queues: Which are where you submit these tasks.
+- **Dispatch Queues:** These are used to manage the execution of tasks.
+  - Serial Queues: Execute one task at a time.
+  - Concurrent Queues: Execute tasks in parallel, potentially finishing in any order.
+-

 ### What is a dispatch queue?
 Explain serial vs concurrent dispatch queues.